Building a Partition Wall in Garage in 9 Simple, Easy Steps!

 STEP 1: Estimate & Purchase Materials

 Determine the length and height of the wall using a tape measure.
-Double check the height of the ceiling in 4 – 6 locations along the partition wall length.
+Double-check the ceiling height in 4 – 6 locations along the partition wall length.
 Decide the width and height of the door that will go in the partition wall.

 Mark out the location of the partition wall on the garage floor.
-Try to locate it such that it aligns with a stud in the garage wall on either side.
+Try to locate it to align with a stud in the garage wall on either side.
 This is not particularly difficult as studs in the garage wall are evenly spaced, 16” on center (OC).

 Lumber Calculation

-For example, a partition wall with a dimensions of 24’(L)X8’(H), you will need the following number of 8’ long 2X4’s.
+For example, for a partition wall with dimensions of 24’(L)X8’(H), you will need the following number of 8’ long 2X4s.

 NOTE 1: The calculation of 19 studs assumes that you will have the two end studs on the partition wall, which will get nailed to the stud in the garage wall.
 This will ensure you have a sturdy partition wall in your garage.